Thera: Aliasing-Free Arbitrary-Scale Super-Resolution with Neural Heat Fields: Hypernetwork Architecture

 \section{Hypernetwork Architecture}

-In our implementation, \air uses no feature refinement blocks on top of the backbone except a $1\times1$ convolution mapping pixel-wise features into field parameters, as done in SIREN~\cite{sitzmann2020implicit}. \plus uses 6 ConvNeXt~\cite{liu2022convnet} blocks with $d=64$ followed by 7 ConvNeXt blocks with $d=96$ and 3 ConvNeXt blocks with $d=128$, prior to the final mapping layer.
+In our implementation, \air uses no feature refinement blocks on top of the backbone except a $1\times1$ convolution mapping pixel-wise features into field parameters, as done in SIREN~\citep{sitzmann2020implicit}. \plus uses 6 ConvNeXt~\citep{liu2022convnet} blocks with $d=64$ followed by 7 ConvNeXt blocks with $d=96$ and 3 ConvNeXt blocks with $d=128$, prior to the final mapping layer.
 Projection blocks are added between blocks with different $d$, which consist of a layer normalization and a $1\times1$ convolution operation.
-For \pro, two SwinIR~\cite{liang2021swinir} blocks are used with depth 7 and 6, respectively, and 6 attention heads per layer.
+For \pro, two windowed transformer-based blocks \citep{liang2021swinir, liu2021swin} blocks are used with 7 and 6 layers respectively, and 6 attention heads in each layer.

 There are 128 field parameters for \air and 2048 for the larger variants \plus and \pro.
 These numbers are computed as follows: Let $c$ be the number of components used (32, 512, and 512 respectively), then we need $c$ field parameters indicating phase shift and $3c$ field parameters for the linear mapping between components and RGB channels, resulting in a total of $4c$ field parameters produced by the hypernetwork.
 The total parameter count of the hypernetwork is 8,192, 1.41 M, and 4.63 M for the three variants, respectively.
 To this we have to add the parameters of the components themselves (\ie, the mapping from coordinate space to thermal activation arguments defined by $\mathbf{W}_1$) that are defined in a global, learnable frequency bank, adding further $2c$ parameters.
 We highlight that these do \textbf{not} come from the hypernetwork.